 Important Note: Current undergraduate Jewish Studies majors, certificate and Hebrew minor students go to “Scholarships & Internships for Continuing Jewish Studies Students" instructions and forms to apply.
 All other undergraduate students see "Sara & Albert Reuben Scholarships to Support Study of the Holocaust" on Undergraduate Funding Opportunities webpage.
 Graduate students continue below for application information.

 REQUIREMENTS: : The scholarships are open to all Indiana University Bloomington undergraduate and graduate students from any department or college on campus.
-Students must be enrolled at Indiana University Bloomington during the Spring 2014 semester (the semester of application) and continue as enrolled students during the semester or year when the scholarship funding is awarded.
+Students must be enrolled at Indiana University Bloomington during the Spring 2017 semester (the semester of application) and continue as enrolled students during the semester or year when the scholarship funding is awarded.

-APPLICATION PROCEDURE: Please submit a proposal, budget, and letter of reference to Professor Judah Cohen, Director of Undergraduate Studies, via e-mail: firstname.lastname@example.org or to Professor Cohen at: Borns Jewish Studies Program, Indiana University, Goodbody Hall 326, 1011 E. 3rd Street, Bloomington, IN 47405-7005; Phone (812) 855-0453; FAX (812) 855-4314.
+APPLICATION PROCEDURE: Please submit a proposal, budget, and letter of reference to Dr. Carolyn Lipson-Walker, Assistant Director, via e-mail: firstname.lastname@example.org or to Dr. Lipson-Walker at: Borns Jewish Studies Program, Indiana University, Global & International Studies Building, 355 N. Jordan Avenue, Room 4023, Bloomington, IN 47405-1105; Phone (812) 855-0453; FAX (812) 855-4314.

-ANNOUNCEMENT OF SCHOLARSHIPS: Recipients will be notified in early April, 2014 and will be recognized at the annual Jewish Studies Program Student-Faculty Dinner on Sunday, April 27, 2014.
+ANNOUNCEMENT OF SCHOLARSHIPS: Recipients will be notified in early April, 2017 and will be recognized at the annual Jewish Studies Program Student-Faculty Dinner on Tuesday, April 25, 2017.

-These scholarships are a gift from Candice and Larry Reuben in memory of parents Sara and Albert Reuben who were committed to the advancement of learning and research about this crucial dimension of modern history.
+These scholarships are a gift from Candice and the late Larry Reuben in memory of parents Sara and Albert Reuben who were committed to the advancement of learning and research about this crucial dimension of modern history.